 The Governance Team will prompt staff annually to review declarations they have made and, as appropriate, update them or make a nil return.
-This will be done via the declaration form in Appendix A which can be completed electronically, signed and emailed to SATH.declarations@nhs.net or posted to the Governance Team, Executive Office, Shrewsbury Hospital.
+ESR will also be used to issue regular email reminders to relevant staff to review/declare their interests.
+This will be done Declarations should be made using the function within the Electronic Staff Record (see How to Record and Maintain a Conflict of Interest using Employee Self Service guide within Appendix B).
+For staff who do not have access to the SaTH ESR, declarations should be made via the declaration form in Appendix A which can be completed electronically, signed and emailed to SATH.declarations@nhs.net or posted to the Governance Team, Executive Office, Shrewsbury Hospital.